The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

 The first isomorphism is determined by the signature divided by 16.
-The signature extends to the entire group $\Omega_4^{\spin}(B\pi)$ and so we reduce our study to $\widetilde\Omega_4^{\spin}(B\pi)$, the kernel of the signature map.
+The signature extends to the entire group $\Omega_4^{\spin}(X)$ and so we reduce our study to $\widetilde\Omega_4^{\spin}(X)$, the kernel of the signature map.
+The spectral sequence then reduces to a shorter filtration